-Whenever people find out that I fight, they almost always ask me about my record.
-I can’t blame them, as I’ve done it, too.
+Whenever people find out that I fight, they almost always ask me about my record, and I can’t blame them.
 It’s a very common thing to ask a fighter.
 As it stands, the number of wins on my record are currently equal to the number of losses.
 This doesn’t bother me at all, as I’ve never really thought of those numbers being definitive of my skill, ability, or identity as a fighter.
-Since I began fighting, my main focus has been to gain experience in any way that I can, so the outward impression of my record to other people is not something that has ever been a priority of mine.
-However, I realise that this view isn’t shared by everyone.
+Since I began fighting, my main focus has been to gain experience in any way that I can, so the outward impression of my record to other people is not something that has ever been a priority.
+But I realise that this view isn’t shared by everyone.
 I was recently asked about my record by a Thai trainer, my response to which was immediately met with laughter.
-Also, another fighter at my gym claimed that if he ever became a ‘fifty-fifty fighter’ , he would quit fighting altogether, which is slightly ridiculous to me.
+Also, another fighter at my gym claimed that if he ever became a ‘fifty-fifty fighter’ , he would quit fighting altogether, which is ridiculous to me.
 These two occasions lead me to think about what a fighter’s record really means.

 While it is very easy to criticise someone’s record, it’s important to remember that the record does not define the fighter.
-Those numbers say absolutely nothing about the experiences that came with those fights, and convey no information about the opponents or any contributing factors that may have surrounded them.
+Those numbers say absolutely nothing about the experiences that came with those fights, and convey no information about the opponents or any contributing factors.

 Sylvie went on to make some excellent points about perceptions of fight records in America:

 “It’s strange because it’s not the case of all American sports and its not the case of all international sports that you completely lose interest in a team when they lose, but when it’s an individual game; when it’s a fighter, for some reason, it becomes a value judgement of that person.”